Weather: Heavy rain, winds hit Coromandel, Te Aroha, Waikato and other North Island regions

 The Bay of Plenty area west of Te Puke, including Tauranga, is set for a drenching, with periods of heavy rain that may approach warning criteria.

-Metservice issued a heavy rain watch for the area ending at 1am Friday.
+MetService issued a heavy rain watch for the area ending at 1am Friday.

-Meanwhile Western parts of the Coromandel Peninsula and the Waikato area near the Kaimai range will see easterly winds that may approach severe gale at times.
+Western parts of the Coromandel Peninsula and the Waikato area near the Kaimai range will see easterly winds that may approach severe gale at times.